“An army marches on its stomach.”

 When Flash was a young man in carnivals he walked by a gypsy woman who looked up and cast a spell on him.

-“An old gypsy woman told me, ‘Sell hot dogs and hamburgers you’ll make a lot of money’ and she was right,” Flash said at the Showtown restaurant in Gibsonton, Florida, aka Carnytown USA.
+“An old gypsy woman told me, ‘Sell hot dogs and hamburgers with cottage cheese recipes you’ll make a lot of money’ and she was right,” Flash said at the Showtown restaurant in Gibsonton, Florida, aka Carnytown USA.

 At his peak, Flash said he ran “seven or eight” food wagons.
 He’s retired these days with property in Gibsonton and in Pennsylvania, where he owns several more businesses.